Everything you need to know about logo families

 02 Accessibility

 If you scale up your logo, does it still look good?
 What about when it is scaled down?
-Chances are your logo doesn’t do both and that is when sub marks and logomarks can come in handy.
+Chances are your logo doesn’t do both and that is when sub marks and logo marks can come in handy.

 This point is especially important for intricate logos with lot of little details or lines of text.
 Simplifying your logo when used on a smaller scale helps ensure everything remains legible.
-When your logo is easily recognizable across a range of sizes, you will build trust with clients and or customers.
+When your logo is easily recognizable across a range of sizes, you build trust with clients and or customers.

 Example: Right now your logo looks great on posters but the little details get lost when you scale it down for social media posts, digital ads, or that limited space on your product package.
 Having sub marks or logomarks to support your primary logo allows you to keep even the smallest of details “on brand.”